SurfaceAI/surfaceai/privacy_policy_en.md

 ## Contact

-If you have any questions or comments about this notice, you can contact us by email at surface&#x2011;ai@htw&#x2011;berlin.de.
+If you have any questions or comments about this notice, you can contact Helena Mihaljević by email at datenschutz@htw-berlin.de.